 Get job ready now for your new career in 2019.
 Out of School Hours Care offers a fantastic career path for anyone interested in working with school-aged children development and care.

 We’re taking enrolments for the Certificate IV in School Age Education and Care to commence in November and December 2018.
-Register your interest now to learn more about a place at our Melbourne city or Werribee campus.
-You may be eligible for government funding.
-Click here to find out.
+Register your interest now to learn more about a place at our Melbourne CBD or Werribee campus.
 Classes are being offered during the week and on weekends.

 Certificate IV in School Age Education & Care